jmetzger/training-helm-cicd/helm/commands/install.md

 ## Problem: OutOfMemory (OOM-Killer) if container passes limit in memory

-  * if memory of container is bigger than limit an OOM-Killer will be trriger
+  * if memory of container is bigger than limit an OOM-Killer will be triggered
   * How to fix.
 Use memory limit in the application too !
     * https://techcommunity.microsoft.com/blog/appsonazureblog/unleashing-javascript-applications-a-guide-to-boosting-memory-limits-in-node-js/4080857